 Passing Breast Cancer Screening Legislation to Save Lives

-Dr. Kamilia Kozlowski knew since the advent of modern-day mammography in 1980 about the limitations of a dense mammographic pattern and its lower sensitivity at breast cancer detection.
-The Knoxville Comprehensive Breast Center has been doing screening breast ultrasounds since its establishment in 1983 well before it was recognized for its invaluable contribution to evaluating a dense mammographic or questioned mass on mammography.
-The FDA that is responsible for the rules, regulations, and yearly inspections of mammographic facilities requires that a woman receive a letter in the mail which must report only one or two findings: the mammogram is negative or if there is a questionable finding.
+Dr. Kamila Kozlowski knew since the advent of modern-day mammography in 1980 about the limitations of a dense mammographic pattern and its lower sensitivity at breast cancer detection.
+The Knoxville Comprehensive Breast Center has been doing screening breast ultrasounds since its establishment in 1983, well before it was recognized for its invaluable contribution to evaluating a dense mammographic or questioned mass on mammography.
+The U.S. Food and Drug Administration (FDA) is responsible for the rules, regulations, and yearly inspections of mammographic facilities to ensure all breast cancer screening guidelines are being followed for patient safety.
+Following a mammogram, a woman must receive a letter in the mail reporting one of two findings: the mammogram is negative, or additional imaging is recommended if there is a questionable finding.

 Thanks to the advocacy of Nancy Cappello, Ph.D., Connecticut was the first state in 2009 to pass a law that women who have a dense mammographic pattern on screening mammography must be informed by their primary care doctor of this fact and that additional imaging might be advantageous to them.
 After three years of beginning the process in the Tennessee legislature by Dr. Kozlowski, the Tennessee Breast Density Law was signed by Governor Haslam in June 2013 and enacted on January 1, 2014.

 Contact Us to Schedule a Breast Cancer Ultrasound Today